openssl/openssl/ddd/README.md

 | [ddd-03-fd-blocking](ddd-03-fd-blocking.c) | S-AOSF | A `SSL_set_fd`-based blocking example demonstrating real-world OpenSSL API usage (corresponding to S-AOSF applications above) |
 | [ddd-04-fd-nonblocking](ddd-04-fd-nonblocking.c) | A-AOSF | A `SSL_set_fd`-based non-blocking example demonstrating real-world OpenSSL API usage (corresponding to A-AOSF applications above) |
 | [ddd-05-mem-nonblocking](ddd-05-mem-nonblocking.c) | A-BIOm | A non-blocking example based on use of a memory buffer to feed OpenSSL encrypted data (corresponding to A-BIOm applications above) |

+Availability of a default certificate store is assumed. `SSL_CERT_DIR` may be set when running the demos if necessary.